 We have adopted the Azitra, Inc. 2016 Stock Incentive Plan, or 2016 Plan, providing for the grant of non-qualified stock options and incentive stock options to purchase shares of our common stock and for the grant of restricted and unrestricted share grants and restricted stock units.
-We currently have reserved 242,340 shares of our common stock under the 2016 Plan.
+We currently have reserved 7,457 shares of our common stock under the 2016 Plan.
 The purpose of the 2016 Plan is to provide eligible participants with an opportunity to acquire an ownership interest in our company.
 All officers, directors, employees and consultants to our company are eligible to participate under the 2016 Plan.
 The 2016 Plan provides that options may not be granted at an exercise price less than the fair market value of our shares of common stock on the date of grant.

 In March 2023, our Board and stockholders approved and adopted the Azitra, Inc. 2023 Stock Incentive Plan, or 2023 Plan, providing for the grant of non-qualified stock options and incentive stock options to purchase shares of our common stock and for the grant of restricted and unrestricted share grants and restricted stock units.
-We currently have reserved 2,000,000 shares of our common stock under the 2023 Plan.
+We currently have reserved 1,209,735 shares of our common stock under the 2023 Plan.
+On October 3, 2024, the Company's Board of Directors approved amendments to the 2023 Plan that, subject to stockholder approval, would (i) increase the number of shares of Common Stock that may be issued under the 2023 Plan by 1,144,401 shares and (ii) adopt an evergreen provision to the 2023 Plan providing for an automatic 5% annual increase in the shares of Common Stock available for issuance under the 2023 Plan over the next 10 years commencing on January 1, 2026.
+Both amendments were approved by the Company's stockholders at the Company's annual stockholder meeting held on November 20, 2024.
 The purpose of the 2023 Plan is to provide eligible participants with an opportunity to acquire an ownership interest in our company.
 All officers, directors, employees and consultants to our company are eligible to participate under the 2023 Plan.
 The 2023 Plan provides that options may not be granted at an exercise price less than the fair market value of our shares of common stock on the date of grant.

-The following table sets forth certain information as of December 31, 2023 about our 2016 Plan and 2023 Plan under which our equity securities are authorized for issuance.
+The following table sets forth certain information as of December 31, 2024 about our 2016 Plan and 2023 Plan under which our equity securities are authorized for issuance.

-(a) Number of Securities to be Issued Upon Exercise of Outstanding Avera P Out (b) eighted- ge Exercise rice of tstanding (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected In Plan Category Options 0 ptions Column (a)) Equity compensation plans approved by security holders Equity compensation plans not approved by security holders 1,288,255 \$ 1.37 2,202,340 Total 1,288,255 \$ 1.37 2,202,340
+(a) Number of Securities to be (b) Weighted- Average Exercise Price of Outstanding Number of Securities Remaining Available for Future Issuance Under Equity Compensation Issued Upon Exercise of Plans (Excluding Securities Outstanding Reflected In Plan Category Options Options Column (a)) Equity compensation plans approved by security holders 41,608 \$ 41.60 1,209,735 Equity compensation plans not approved by security holders Total 41,608 \$ 41.60 1,209,735

-Unregistered Sales of Equity Securities and Use of Proceeds
+Unregistered Sales of Equity Securities